The tax basics you need to know as a contractor working as a caring professional are:

 - If you’re an individual working as a ‘contractor’ or sole trader, you are considered to be operating a business and need to have an ABN, pay tax, and pay super.

-- As a contractor no one is withholding income tax form your earnings,therefore you’ll need to account for and put aside money for tax which will be payable at year end.
+- As a contractor, no one is withholding income tax from your earnings, therefore you’ll need to account for and put aside money for tax which will be payable at year end.
 You’ll also need to make an allocation for the GST payable at the end of each quarter if you are registered for GST.